AMS-HD: Hyperdimensional Computing for Real-Time and Energy-Efficient Acute Mountain Sickness Detection: Evaluation and Results

 \subsection{FPGA-based Execution}

 We described \Design, SVM, and MLP classifiers in VHDL, and synthesized and implemented them on the FPGA using the Xilinx Vivado Design Suite as reported in Table~\ref{fpga_report}.
-The \Design~classifier (with Sobol) was designed with $\mathcal{HV}$ dimensionalities of $D$=1000 and $D$=128 (for iso-accuracy comparison), while the SVM and MLP (300- and 50-neuron hidden layer sizes) classifiers were implemented using 16-bit fixed-point precision.
-In terms of resource utilization, the proposed \Design~design shows significant advantages over the MLP, achieving reductions of 46\% in the number of Look-Up Tables (LUTs), 34\% in \texttt{FF}s, and 58\% in power consumption.
-Although the SVM classifier utilizes fewer LUTs and FFs compared to \Design, their overall power consumption levels are comparable when $D$=1000.
-For $D$=128, \Design~achieves significantly lower power consumption than the SVM design while having the same (ISO) accuracy.
-As detailed in Table~\ref{tab:performance_comparison}, our \Design~design delivers significantly higher classification accuracy than the SVM in general.
+The \Design~classifier (with Sobol) was designed with $\mathcal{HV}$ dimensionalities of $D$=256 and $D$=128 (for iso-accuracy comparison), while the SVM and MLP (with 300- and 50-neuron hidden layer sizes) classifiers were implemented using 16-bit fixed-point precision.
+In terms of resource utilization, the proposed \Design~design shows significant advantages over the MLP, achieving reductions of 7.3$\times$ in the number of Look-Up Tables (LUTs), 5.8$\times$ in \texttt{FF}s, and 3.9$\times$ in power consumption. \black{Furthermore, the \Design{} framework surpasses the SVM by 36\% and 62\% reduction in total power consumption and latency (number of clock cycles), respectively.} For $D$=128, \Design~achieves significantly lower power consumption than the SVM design while maintaining higher (ISO) accuracy.
+As detailed in Table~\ref{tab:performance_comparison}, our \Design~design delivers significantly higher classification accuracy than both the SVM and MLP approaches in general.

 \ignore{ \red{[Hassan: We can keep this paragraph only if we report noise injection results that are really bad for SVM and MLP.
 With current numbers it's better to not discuss robustness to noise at all!!]
 As it can be seen in Table~\ref{tab:performance_comparison}, another key advantage of the \Design~architecture is its inherent robustness to soft errors, such as bit-flips induced by noise.
 This resilience arises from the distributed encoding of information across high-dimensional $\mathcal{HV}$s, which allows the system to tolerate errors without catastrophic failure.
 As a result, \Design~degrades gracefully under relatively high bit-flip rates (e.g., 10\%).
 By contrast, conventional binary architectures such as SVM and MLP are highly sensitive soft-errors, where even a small number of bit-flips can significantly distort numerical values and corrupt the final output.} }